Sam-Varghese/Notes/Web-Devlopment/JavaScript/js Basics.md

 ```

 - All pluses in above code can be replaced by ``-`` if we wanna subtract 1 from variable.
+- In JavaScript, strings can be written inside either double quotes, or single quotes.

 <hr>